webis-de/summary-workbench/docs/docs/writing-a-plugin.md

   The base image for the container will be the official docker image for the specified python version.
   The only alternative to specify a custom python version is to provide your own Dockerfile.

-- If your plugin is generic, only download the specified model.
+- If your plugin is generic and can have multiple models, only download the specified model.